 Realize that while you are looking at what you want and don’t want in your relationships, you’re likely to find yourself questioning a lot of things you may have taken for granted in your life.
 Everything from how you will live to just what sex means to you and to what constitutes a relationship is up for redefinition now.
 Some people find that their religious beliefs are not supportive of polyamory and end up seeking a new spiritual path.

 Go very, very slowly.
 Do not rush.
 Your relationship is worth the investment of time, care, and energy it will take to heal your relationship with your spouse and explore new options.
 Be patient with yourself, your partner(s), and your relationships.
 Go as slow as is comfortable for the most conservative, possibly-reluctant person involved.

 Again, a good marriage counselor can be a godsend in this process.
 Someone who is accepting and supportive of both polyamory and monogamy is best.
 It isn’t always easy to find poly-friendly counselors, but I have found that good therapists are often more open to considering polyamory as a workable relationship model than you may think.
 The Open List is a good place to start looking.

-If you’re introducing the idea of polyamory to a counselor with whom you already have an established relationship, print out copies of Working With Polyamorous Clients in the Clinical Setting to give to the therapist.
-If you’re seeking a new therapist, ask them on the phone about their past experiences, if any, with polyamory ethical non-monogamy.
+If you’re introducing the idea of polyamory to a counselor with whom you already have an established relationship, point them to What Psychology Professionals Should Know About Polyamory (PDF) and Working With Polyamorous Clients in the Clinical Setting.
+Dr. Elisabeth Sheff has also written a good article, Where Therapists and Counselors Can Learn About Polyamory.
+If you’re seeking a new therapist, ask them on the phone about their past experiences, if any, with polyamory or ethical non-monogamy.
 Ask that they read those articles before your first appointment if they are willing to work with a polyamorous person or couple in a supportive way.
-If so, drop off, mail, or fax the articles immediately to give her time to read them.and
+If so, immediately drop off or email the articles to give them time to read and consider the material.